mostpinkest/samba/README.md

 **NOTE3**: optionally supports additional variables starting with the same name, IE `SHARE` also will work for `SHARE2`, `SHARE3`... `SHAREx`, etc.

+### `smb.conf`

+If you wish you use a custom smb.conf file other than the default `smb.conf`, your're able to specfiy a custom `smb.conf` file binded to the path specified by `SMB_CONF_PATH`.
+Any additional configuration you provide through environment variables or CLI options will be automatically applied to the supplied configuration.

 ## Examples

 Any of the commands can be run at creation with `docker run` or later with